-Coke vs. Pepsi Stock: Maybe You Can Beat the Real Thing - Cabot Wealth Network
+Coke vs. Pepsi Stock: Maybe You Can Beat the Real Thing

-Pepsi May Never Catch Coke as the Premier Soda Brand.
-But Pepsi Stock Already Has.

-The other day I was watching an episode of Comedians in Cars Getting Coffee, Jerry Seinfeld’s Netflix series where he drives around in fancy cars with various high-profile comedians to (you guessed it) get coffee.
+I was recently watching an old episode of Comedians in Cars Getting Coffee, Jerry Seinfeld’s Netflix series where he drives around in fancy cars with various high-profile comedians to (you guessed it) get coffee.
 Jerry told a joke that was not so much funny as it was true: “If you’re Pepsi, what’s it like knowing that no matter what you do, you’ll always be second place?
 You’re never gonna beat them.”

 The “them” to which Jerry was referring was, of course, Coca-Cola (KO).
 And he’s right.
-While the two soft drink behemoths control a combined 60% of the global non-alcoholic beverages industry, Coke’s share is roughly double Pepsi’s, 40% to 20%.
+While the two soft drink behemoths control a combined 71% of the U.S. carbonated beverages industry, Coke’s share is nearly 20% higher than Pepsi’s, 46.3% to 25.6%.
 In terms of perception, I bet the breakdown is about the same; two of out of every three people probably prefer Coke.

 But when comparing Coke vs. Pepsi stock, that’s more debatable.